 TO and FROM SIEM REAP – Siem Reap has a modern airport which handles most of the tourist air traffic to Cambodia.
 Busses to Siem Reap from Phnom Penh arrive daily & the trip takes around 6 hours.
 Buses from Bangkok arrive daily & trip takes around 11hours – book with a travel agent in Bangkok is simplest.
 You will be met at the airport or bus station & taken to your guest house with arrangements for the next day given to you then.

-The orphanage is 10 kms from Siem Reap town.
+The school is 10 kms from Siem Reap town.
 It takes around 35 – 40 mins by bicycle passing by the edges of Angkor Wat moat and is very pleasant and atmospheric.
 You will be supplied with an official Volunteer Tag to make passing the ticket office easier.

-Motos to the orphanage are around $3 each way & Tuk Tuk $4 each way if you prefer at your own expense.
+Motos to the school are around $3 each way & Tuk Tuk $4 each way if you prefer at your own expense.
 We can recommend good honest transport people for you to use if you wish, but all ages seem to love the easy bike ride.

 There are two options for your visa depending on the length of your stay: